Sustainability at Greenhost

 In 2017, Greenpeace estimated that the IT sector is responsible for 7 percent of global electricity consumption.

-At Data Centres
+At our Data Centres

 Iron Mountain (formerly Evoswitch) located near Amsterdam is our main infrastructure provider.
 We host over 20,000 websites on our own hardware colocated in the data centre.

-Amsterdam (2019)
+Amsterdam (2024)

 Energy Sources